Urban Māori: Urban marae

 During the early 20th century, figures such as Te Puea Hērangi, Āpirana Ngata were proponents for re-establishing marae a symbol of Māori identity and mana, including urban marae serve populations who lived away from their traditional lands.
 A need for marae located in cities was felt due to community halls being inappropriate places to hold tangihanga.

 In 1963, the Māori communities at Māngere and Onehunga were greatly affected by the Brynderwyn bus accident.
 The community struggled to host the tangihanga that they needed to hold for the members of their community, which became an impetus for the creation of the Te Puea Memorial Marae, the first urban marae in Auckland, which opened in 1965.

 Over time, three types of marae were found in the cities of New Zealand.
 The first type were traditional marae which had become engulfed by the suburban development of cities, the second hapū-based marae to serve a specific extended family community, and the third being pan-tribal marae, which were built to serve the local Māori community regardless of whakapapa.
-Pan-tribal include Hoani Waititi Marae at Oratia in West Auckland, Ngā Hau e Whā Marae at Pukekohe, and Ngā Hau e Whā Marae in Christchurch.
+The first of the latter was Āraiteuru Marae in Dunedin, which opened on 10 February 1980 with Minister of Māori Affairs Ben Couch as official guest.
+Other pan-tribal marae include Hoani Waititi Marae at Oratia in West Auckland, Ngā Hau e Whā Marae at Pukekohe, and Ngā Hau e Whā National Marae in Christchurch.
 Urban marae have also been established at educational facilities, such as secondary schools, universities and Polytechnics.